To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Just like any other bank account, you will face fees in certain situations.
 For example, you’ll incur fees if you overdraft your account, have insufficient funds or a returned deposit, or you exceed the legal limit of withdrawals.
 These fees can vary widely by the online savings account you choose.

-How Does Savings Account Interest Work?
+Video: How Does Savings Account Interest Work?

 Confused about how your savings account earns you money by just sitting in the bank?
 Check out this brief video from Discover.